timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 I set the oven to 180 °C and put the dish in for 30 minutes without pre-heating.
 My oven is pretty crappy, so maybe start with 20 minutes and give them a bit longer if needed?

+How long they should stay in the oven will depend a lot on how juicy the bars shall be.
+Sometimes I even flip the block over and give it some more time from the other side for an even dryer end result.

 ![Bars Baked](/assets/img/blog/sustainable-endurance-nutrition/bars-baked.jpg){:class="blog-post-img-small"}

-Afterwards I let the block cool a bit, cut it into bars, package them and put them into the fridge to be consumed over the next two days.
+Afterwards I let the block cool a bit, cut it into bars, package the bars and put them into the fridge to be consumed over the next two days.
 I have not tried freezing them yet but the packaging I use can actually be frozen, so that could be worth a try.